PhangsTeam/sfng-docs/database_spec.md

-### Data Store Specifications for the Star Formation in Nearby Galaxies Collaboration
+### *DRAFT* Data Store Specifications for the Star Formation in Nearby Galaxies Collaboration

 #### Objectives